Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Click Apply.

-The Volumetric 3D Graphics Legends page allows you to place a legend in the 3D Graphics window which explains what the colors mean.
+The Volumetric object's 3D Graphics Legends properties allows you to place a legend in the 3D Graphics window. which explains what the colors of your contours mean.

 1. Select the 3D Graphics - Legends page.